-Dr Laidley's appraisal of the situation as of the 20th August was as follows, "Hayes and Seaman had been out for five nights: a heavy thaw and over an inch of rain had combined to destroy any tracks which they may have made . . the one clue to their whereabouts had been followed as thoroughly as possible . . there was no part of the snow country within a radius or 12 miles [20km] of Betts's Camp which had not been traversed in the search .
+Dr Laidley's appraisal of the situation on the 20th August was that "Hayes and Seaman had been out for five nights: a heavy thaw and over an inch of rain had combined to destroy any tracks which they may have made . . the one clue to their whereabouts had been followed as thoroughly as possible . . there was no part of the snow country within a radius or 12 miles [20km] of Betts's Camp which had not been traversed in the search.
 It seemed, therefore, that it was now useless to continue the search in the high country for living men.
 If they had failed to reach comparative shelter it was certain that they were not alive, but If they had succeeded in reaching the Thredbo or some other river valley, it would have been possible for them to live for weeks.
 With these considerations in mind the intensive search from Betts's Camp was now abandoned and the Sydney party returned to the Hotel.
-It was recommended that the valley searches continue for the next week or two, and that Betts's Camp be occupied simply with a skeleton party."69
+It was recommended that the valley searches continue for the next week or two, and that Betts's Camp be occupied simply with a skeleton party."71

-A small party of Millions Ski Club members would be maintained at Betts until at least the 24th, and they would continue to sweep the area west of Betts for bodies.
-In the absence of any guarantee that the tracks found on the Rams Heads were those of Seaman and Hayes and would lead to the men or their bodies being found in that area, a second team consisting of AC Genge, PC Bottrell, GL Gelling, J Gelling, and FA Parle undertook a detailed examination of the Snowy River between Charlotte Pass and Pound's Creek, where parts of the river was still covered by snow.
+A small party of Millions Ski Club members was maintained at Betts until at least the 24th, searching for the bodies of the missing men in the area west of Betts.
+In the absence of any guarantee that the tracks found on the Rams Heads were those of Seaman and Hayes and would lead to the men or their bodies being found in that area, a second team consisting of AC Genge, PC Bottrell, GL Gelling, J Gelling, and FA Parle undertook a detailed examination of the Snowy River between Charlotte Pass and Pound's Creek, where parts of the river were still covered by snow.
 This was the last area the men had been seen in, and there remained a chance they may have come to grief in a collapsing snow bridge and/or their bodies lay concealed in the waters.
-The search involving lowering Genge down the banks on a 300' length of Manilla rope, "the operations will be fraught with considerable danger, but the utmost precautions will be taken by those engaged in the work, all of them being thoroughly experienced men."70
+The search involving lowering Genge down the banks on a 300' [90m] length of Manilla rope, "the operations will be fraught with considerable danger, but the utmost precautions will be taken by those engaged in the work, all of them being thoroughly experienced men."72

-On the 20th, the two planes involved in the early air search returned to Sydney leaving only the Air Force Moth to carry on.
-The following day, "the military aeroplane . . flew over the hotel at 11 am today and returned at 12:30 pm Flying-Officer Carroll dropped a message to say that he had flown over the Ram's Head Range and down the Thredbo slopes, carefully examining the country through his military glasses.
+On the 20th, the two planes involved in the initial air search returned to Sydney leaving only the Air Force Moth to carry on.
+The following day, "the military aeroplane . . flew over the hotel at 11 am today and returned at 12:30 pm.
+Flying-Officer Carroll dropped a message to say that he had flown over the Ram's Head Range and down the Thredbo slopes, carefully examining the country through his military glasses.
 He reached within 200 feet of the bottom, and saw the bushmen making their way upwards, as well as two fires higher up the slopes.
 He saw men having a meal.
-He did not see anyone on the snow line."71 The Air Force Moth patrolled the Thredbo Valley again on the 22nd, before returning to Richmond on the 23rd.72
+He did not see anyone on the snow line."73 The Air Force Moth patrolled the Thredbo Valley again on the 22nd, before returning to Richmond on the 23^{rd.74} This concluded the first use or aeroplanes for search and rescue in the Australian Alps.

+The physical toll of the search crept upward.
 Whilst engaged in searches out of Betts Camp, Percy Pearson injured an ankle.
-He was able to ski back to the Hotel, but was evacuated a few days later with a suspected broken bone.73 A few days later, John Barber, a Victorian based at Betts, also broke a bone in his foot and had to be evacuated.74
+He was able to ski back to the Hotel, but was evacuated a few days later with a suspected broken bone.75 A few days later, John Barber, a Victorian based at Betts, also broke a bone in his foot and had to be evacuated.76